Create custom Docker images

 $dockerFileHash -ieq $dockerFile_md5Hash; $archiveFileHash -ieq $archiveFile_md5Hash True True

-• To find the default base image, you can run the following in Powershell:
+5. To find the default base image used in a Dockerfile, run the following PowerShell command:

 PS Command